 Even in the relatively unrevolutionary world of B2B marketing, if blue-chip brands are searching for a campaign that pushes the boundaries, that involves the use of ground-breaking technology, the chances are they will look to London first.

 Which is fine if yours is a FTSE 100 company with a marketing kitty to burn.
-Yes, one has to speculate to accumulate but most of us probably are working with a budget that is likely to exclude a two-minute film directed by Baz Luhrmann or indeed having Bruce Willis and Ringo Starr on hand to promote your latest rebrand.
+Yes, one has to speculate to accumulate but most of us probably are working with a budget that is likely to exclude a two-minute film directed by Martin Scorsese or indeed having Bruce Willis and Bono on hand to promote your latest rebrand.

 Happily, you don’t have to be surrounded by pop-up Peruvian street food stalls and shabby-chic micropubs to tap into some serious streams of creativity (although it probably makes for some interesting lunchtime options).

 Here in Yorkshire, we’re justifiably proud of our heritage of creativity.
-This is where Emily Bronte wrote Wuthering Heights, where the scenery of East Yorkshire inspired David Hockney to paint some of his finest jewel-toned creations, where Alan Bennett devised his Talking Heads and where Judi Dench, Sean Bean and Sir Patrick Stewart first honed their acting talents – not to mention that it’s where the Chuckle Brothers first cracked a joke.
+This is where Emily Bronte wrote Wuthering Heights, where the scenery of East Yorkshire inspired David Hockney to paint some of his finest jewel-toned creations, where Alan Bennett devised his Talking Heads and where Dame Judi Dench, Sean Bean and Sir Patrick Stewart first honed their acting talents – not to mention it’s where Ed Sheeran and the Kaiser Chiefs hail from.

-If the impressive roll-call of Yorkshire champions of culture isn’t enough to persuade you, consider that Creative England’s annual CE50 list of the 50 most talented young enterprises contain 10 from Yorkshire – more than any other region – including a documentary making firm, app and game developers, a greeting card firm that uses augmented reality and a virtual reality business.
+If the impressive roll-call of Yorkshire champions of culture isn’t enough to persuade you, consider that Creative England’s annual CE50 list of the 50 most talented young enterprises contain 8 from Yorkshire – more than any other region – including a documentary making firm, an augmented reality and a virtual reality developer, and film and TV production companies.
+In addition to this, last year saw Channel 4 open its new national HQ in Leeds city centre.

-We have offices in Leeds and Halifax but our clients are based all over the UK and Europe – so why not get in touch to see how we can give your business a boost without breaking the bank.
+We have offices in London but our clients are based all over the UK and Europe – so why not get in touch to see how we can give your business a boost without breaking the bank.